True Romance

 True Romance (Note: The film was released in a re-edited format in the Philippines under the title Breakaway.) is a 1993 American romantic crime drama film directed by Tony Scott and written by Quentin Tarantino.
 It stars Christian Slater and Patricia Arquette, with Dennis Hopper, Val Kilmer, Gary Oldman, Brad Pitt, and Christopher Walken in supporting roles.
 Slater and Arquette portray newlyweds who head to California with a stolen suitcase of drugs, with the Mafia in close pursuit and their future very uncertain.

-True Romance began life as an early script by Tarantino; he sold the screenplay in order to finance his debut feature film, Reservoir Dogs (1992).
+True Romance began as an early script by Tarantino; he sold the screenplay in order to finance his debut feature film, Reservoir Dogs (1992).
 It is regarded by proponents as a cross-section of writer Tarantino and director Scott's respective trademarks, including a Southern California setting, pop cultural references, and stylized violence punctuated by slow motion.

 Though initially a box-office failure, the film's positive reviews, with critics praising the dialogue, characters, and offbeat style, helped it earn a cult following.
 It has come to be considered one of Scott's best films.